Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 WooCommerce homepage

-One of the best things that you can do is to include a CTA at the top of your homepage, preferrably right under its main header.
+One of the things you can do is to include a CTA at the top of your homepage, right under its main header.
 For a lot of shops, that CTA can be as simple as “Shop Now” but you can get creative depending on the offers that you have under your sleeve.

 The eBay homepage, for example, uses a slider section as its header, which includes multiple CTAs for different offers.
 If you want to emulate that approach, it may help you increase conversions.